YoungYoung619/reinforcement-learning-based-driving-decision-in-Carla/README.md

 # RL-based-decision-making-in-Carla
-This package includes some deep reinforcement learning based agent for self-driving-car in CARLA.
+This package includes some deep reinforcement learning based agents for self-driving-car in CARLA.

 ## Requirement
 ```